radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-password-filter.md

    | sAMAccountName | Replace value(s) | sAMAccountName |
    | userAccountControl | Replace value(s) | userAccountControl |

+   > [!warning]
-   > ***Note: Do not enable Adaptive mode.
-Leave adaptive mode disabled.***
+   > Do not enable Adaptive mode.
+Leave adaptive mode disabled.

 3. Save the configured insert rule.

 4. Next, create an update rule to synchronize password changes.
-Note that this step is important as it is the rule that enables password synchronization.
+This step is important as it is the rule that enables password synchronization.

    Provide basic details such as the rule name and description, then set "user" as the value for both `sourceobjectclass` and `targetobjectclass`.